 I know anime, K-pop, and martial arts are growing in popularity in Western culture, but that doesn’t mean every Asian person in Western society shares this interest.

 When you say things like, “How do you not like anime?
 I thought all Asian people love anime!” or “I love Chinese culture.
-I went backpacking in China 3 years ago and have tons of Chinese friends.
-I actually got a Chinese tribal tattoo and started taking Martial Arts lessons…” what you’re really conveying to me is that you want me to be a certain type of Asian girl that you can bond over East Asian culture with.
+I actually got a Chinese tribal tattoo and started taking Martial Arts lessons…” what you’re really telling me is that you want me to be a certain type of Asian girl that you can bond over East Asian culture with.
 While it’s great that you’re learning more about different cultures, you have to be careful how you come across.
-You might be appropriating Asian culture more than you think, and that’s a fine line you don’t want to cross.
+You might be appropriating Asian culture more than you think (and that’s a fine line you don’t want to cross).

 As much as my parents have passed over many Chinese traditions to me, a bulk of who I am is largely influenced by Western culture.
-Sometimes, it feels as though I have to justify and explain to people why I’m “not as Asian” as they expect me to be.
+Sometimes, it feels as though I have to justify and explain to people why I’m not Asian enough for them.
 I was born and raised here too, you know?
 Just because I look Asian doesn’t mean all my interests and hobbies originate from Asia.

-This is not okay.
+Is never okay.
 Neither is asking me these inappropriate questions for me to answer on behalf of all Asian women.
-No, sorry — I can’t confirm if all Asian women have “tight vaginas.”
+No, sorry — I can’t confirm if all Asian women have tight vaginas.

 Here’s Basic Manners 101 that you can apply in all situations: Never comment or inquire on an individual’s body unless they grant you permission to do.

-Sure, you might be curious, but putting me in an uncomfortable position to satisfy your curiosity makes you appear creepy and invasive.
+Don’t put me in an uncomfortable position to satisfy your curiosity.
+It makes you appear creepy and invasive.
 Don’t do it.